ShZil/network-utilities/Scanner/README.md

 However, balance that.
 Treat `hostify` as a costy function.

 [22:35] Please add something in `@threadify` that prevents finished processes appearing as 99%!
 (Print a 100% statement just before returning)

+[22:58] This is the Desmos sketch to continue working on tomorrow: https://www.desmos.com/calculator/8mnk4m9gfw